hematy61/learning/learningMatrial/python-tutorial/20-iterables.md

 Note that the `filter()` function returns an iterator by default, which can be converted to a list, tuple or any other iterable using the appropriate function.

 Filter is an extremely powerful and useful function in Python that simplifies the task of filtering elements from a collection.
-However, in Python 3.x, using List comprehensions or generator expressions can be the more Pythonic and faster alternative to use.
+However, in Python 3.x, using List comprehensions or generator expressions can be other alternative to use.

 ```python {cmd}
 numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]